irissees/RH-MambaStockTrader/README.md

 ## Required:
 PyTorch with CUDA enabled

 #### Getting new data:
 To get up to date data, you must have a Nasdaq Data Link API and be subscribed to the Sharadar Core US Equities Bundle.
-This costs around 80$ a month so running this bot is not free.
 You must also be logged into Robinhood to get the most current data if the market is still open.